astronomer/airflow-ai-sdk/docs/interface/airflow_ai_sdk_models_tool.md

 Module that contains the AirflowTool class.

-## PydanticTool

-A tool function for an agent.

 ## WrappedTool

 Wrapper around the pydantic_ai.Tool class that prints the tool call and the result